 Allocating Secret Santas with a Substitution Cipher using Clojure

-Over Christmas I found myself delving back into a bit of Clojure, one such problem I stumbled upon solving was allocating Secret Santas.
+Over Christmas I found myself delving back into a bit of Clojure.
+One such problem I stumbled upon solving was allocating Secret Santas.
 In this post I will discuss how I went about grouping a given list of names based on certain criteria, and then correctly pairing up each person.
-From here, I will then highlight how I expanded upon the solution to allow these allocations to be distributed, hidden from prying eyes with a simple ROT13 substitution cipher.
+From here, I will highlight how I expanded upon the solution to allow these allocations to be distributed and hidden from prying eyes using a simple ROT13 substitution cipher.

 Allocating Secret Santas

-The first problem that I had to tackle was loading in a given text file which contained all the given participants and their gender, in CSV form.
+The first problem that I had to tackle was loading in a given text file which contained all the participants and their gender in CSV form.

 james,m